yawaramin/letops/README.md

 However they have not made it into the standard library yet: https://github.com/ocaml/ocaml/pull/2170

-This tiny library introduces a sensible selection of let operators for standard library types and operations where they make sense.
+This tiny library introduces a selection of let operators for standard library types and operations where they make sense.
 The operators are:

 - `let*`: monadic binding
 - `let+`: map